Will This Side Project Survive?

 Yes.
 The 5-signal model is product-agnostic.
 Replace "user" in question 3 with "reader", "student", or "customer".
 The math is identical.
 Indie devs building content products or courses are over-indexed in the failure data, so the quiz is arguably more useful there than for traditional SaaS.

-A combination of published indie founder failure data (Pieter Levels 4-of-70 disclosure, Steam indie-game commercial failure rates around 70 percent, side-project completion surveys showing around 80 percent abandoned at the 80 percent mark) and the recurring themes across the top 15 articles on "why side projects fail".
+A combination of published indie founder failure data (Pieter Levels 4-of-70 disclosure at levels.io/12-startups-12-months, Steam indie-game commercial failure rates around 70 percent, side-project completion surveys showing around 80 percent abandoned at the 80 percent mark) and the recurring themes across the top 15 articles on "why side projects fail".
 The weights are opinionated, not regressed on a private dataset.

 Only in your browser.
 The last result and your answers are saved to localStorage on this domain only.
 Nothing is sent to a server, no analytics, no tracking.
 The shareable URL encodes your answers in the hash so even that never leaves your client.
 Clear the data any time by clicking Retake.